 Worth getting out of bed for

-Give your wallet a workout on Melrose Avenue with stops at Fred Segal, Costume National and Agent Provocateur.
-In summer, catch a star-studded performances LA Philharmonic at the Hollywood Bowl at 2301 North Highland Avenue while dining on a picnic lunch prepared by Petit Ermitage’s chef.
-On the second Sunday of each month, head to one of the city’s best flea markets at the Rose Bowl at 1001 Rose Bowl Drive in Pasadena (+1 323 560 7469).
-Pick out vibrant blooms and fresh fruits and vegetables for a picnic at the Santa Monica Farmers’ Market every Sunday.
+Give your wallet a workout on Melrose Avenue with stops at Fred Segal, Alexander McQueen and Agent Provocateur.
+In summer, catch the star-studded performances of the LA Philharmonic at the Hollywood Bowl at 2301 North Highland Avenue while dining on a picnic lunch prepared by Petit Ermitage’s chef.
+On the second Sunday of each month, head to one of the city’s best flea markets at the Rose Bowl at 1001 Rose Bowl Drive in Pasadena.
+Pick out vibrant blooms and fresh fruits and vegetables for alfresco snacking at the Santa Monica Farmers’ Market every Sunday.
 For a mix of high-street and designer boutiques and outdoor events – plus trolley rides – set course for shopping complex the Grove.
 The Roxy Theatre is close by for live music, and a little further south, LACMA (Los Angeles County Museum of Art) has some serious eye-candy; tie in a pit-stop there with a trip to the La Brea Tar Pits.

-Get your sushi fix at Nobu at 903 North La Cienga Boulevard (+1 310 657 5711; www.noburestaurants.com).
-Alternatively, try some handrolls at Wa Sushi & Bistro at 1106 North La Cienga Boulevard (+1 310 854 7285).
-Dine at Dan Tanas at 9071 Santa Monica Boulevard, a LA institution since 1964, known for its juicy steaks and loyal crowd (+1 310 275 9444; www.dantanasrestaurant.com).
-After you’ve shopped away your bank balance on Melrose Avenue, try some cicchetti (Italian tapas) such as fennel salami and marinated olives, salt cod croquettes with saffron aioli and zucchini blossoms with goats’ cheese at Cecconi’s (+1 310 432 2000; www.cecconiswesthollywood.com).
-Pick a patio perch at Mirabelle and dine on pasta, ribs and filet mignon (+1 310 659 6022; www.mirabelleonsunset.com).
-Surf ‘n’ turf is on the menu at Mastros at 246 North Canon Drive in Beverly Hills (+1 310 888 8782; www.mastrosrestaurants.com).
-Little Door looks to local farmers to provide the freshest produce for their seasonal dishes.
-This local favourite at 8164 West 3rd Street also boasts a romantic wine bar (+1 323 951 1210; www.thelittledoor.com).
+Get your sushi fix at Nobu at 903 North La Cienga Boulevard or take chef's choice with the omakase menu at Sushi Ginza Onodera.
+Dine at Dan Tana's at 9071 Santa Monica Boulevard, a LA institution since 1964, known for its juicy steaks and loyal crowd.
+After you’ve shopped away your bank balance on Melrose Avenue, some cicchetti (Italian tapas) such as fennel salami and marinated olives, salt-cod croquettes with saffron aioli and zucchini blossoms with goats’ cheese won't break the bank – Cecconi’shave a great selection.
+Surf ‘n’ turf is on the menu at Mastro's at 246 North Canon Drive in Beverly Hills.
+Little Door looks to local farmers to provide the freshest produce for their seasonal dishes; this local favourite at 8164 West 3rd Street also boasts a romantic wine bar.

 Los Angeles, I’d been to, but not West Hollywood.
 And it isn’t what I was expecting.
 A bohemian former apartment block off the main Santa Monica drag, a Thirties-style stained-glass awning and the scent of exotic perfume: Petit Ermitage has us seduced before we’re past the valet parking.
 The edict of the Ashkenazy brothers, the owners of Petit Ermitage, is that this is a place where you elevate, worship and retreat.
 So, arriving at their arthouse, we surrender to their decree.
 Hang on.
 Is that a three-foot shocking-pink furry cat, a talking duck and a child-size Pinocchio ambling past?
 Welcome to WeHo.